appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

-# Inline Editing
+# Inline editing

-Inline edit-ability for a column [can be enabled](#editing-cells) for the whole column or at the cell level based on a condition.
+Inline edit-ability for a column [can be enabled](#editing-cells) for the whole column, or you can use code to enable it for only particular cells.
 You may also allow users to [update existing rows](#row-level-mode) of data, or [add new rows](#adding-new-rows) entirely.

 <VideoEmbed host="youtube" videoId="eIecDfvSOsU" title="" caption=""/>

 ## Editing cells

+This feature allows users to make changes directly within the table widget, without the need for a separate form or page.
+Enable editing by toggling columns' **Editable** property, and then handle updates by configuring the table's event handlers to execute API/database queries.

 ### Properties